Clavibacter sepedonicus (potato ring rot)

 History of Introduction and SpreadTop of page

-Bacterial ring rot disease of potato was first described in Germany in 1905 (Appel, 1906) and the causal agent given the name of Bacterium sepedonicum (Spieckermann and Kotthoff, 1914).
-In 1932 the disease was reported in Norway (Jorstad, 1932) and was known to be present in Sweden prior to 1956 when it was widespread in seed and ware potatoes (Olsson, 1976).
+Potato ring rot was first observed in Germany in 1905 (Appel, 1906) and the causal agent given the name of Bacterium sepedonicum.
+In 1932, the disease was reported in Norway (Jorstad, 1932) and was known to be present in Sweden prior to 1956 when it was widespread in seed and ware potatoes (Solanum tuberosum) (Olsson, 1976).
 It was reported to be present in France by 1934 but may have been present for a longer period of time, having been misidentified as Verticillium wilt (Lansade, 1942).
-In 1940 it was noted that the disease was present in Russia (Belova, 1940).
+In 1940, it was noted that the disease was present in Russia (Belova, 1940).

 Risk of IntroductionTop of page